Computing square-free polarized abelian varieties over finite fields: Orders and Ideal classes

 To every fractional $R$-ideal $I$ we can associate a particular order $S$, the \emph{multiplicator ring} of $I$, defined as the biggest subring of $K$ for which $I$ is an $S$-module.
 Note that $S=(I:I)$ and that $S$ is an over-order of $R$.
 A fractional ideal $I$ is \emph{invertible} if $I(S:I)=S$, where $S$ is its multiplicator ring.

 Observe that two fractional $R$-ideals $I$ and $J$ are isomorphic as $R$-modules if and only if there exists $a\in K^\times$ such that $I=aJ$.
-Indeed, every $R$-linear morphism $\alpha:I\to J$ induces a unique $K$-linear endomorphism $\alpha\otimes \Q$ of $K$ which is uniquely determined by the image of $1$, say $a$.
+Indeed, every $R$-linear morphism $\alpha\colon I\to J$ induces a unique $K$-linear endomorphism $\alpha\otimes \Q$ of $K$ which is uniquely determined by the image of $1$, say $a$.
 Moreover $\alpha$ is injective if and only if $a$ is not a zero-divisor.
+We will denote by $\idcat{R}$ the category of fractional $R$-ideals with $R$-linear morphisms.

 The set of fractional $R$-ideals up to isomorphism is called the \emph{ideal class monoid} of $R$ and it is denoted $\ICM(R)$.
 It is a multiplicative monoid under the operation induced by ideal multiplication and contains a group $\Pic(R)$ consisting of the classes of invertible $R$-ideals, with equality if and only if $R=\cO_K$.
 More generally, we have that